Siphon880gh/devbrain/Enterprise - Cache, Cloudflare, Chat Bot, SEO, Support Docs, Receiving Payments/SEO - Client-only apps dont render content in time for the crawler/Option 1 - Pre-render all pages at build time.md

-If you're building a frontend-only React app with **Vite**, a practical way to boost SEO and social sharing is by **pre-rendering your key pages into static HTML during the production build**.
+If you're building a frontend-only React app with **Vite**, a practical way to boost SEO is by **pre-rendering your key pages into static HTML during the production build**.

 This approach works best when:
 - You have a small, fixed number of routes (e.g., 10–20)